t-d-k/LibreCrypt/docs/description.md

 <meta content="text/html; charset=UTF-8" http-equiv="Content-Type">
 <meta name="keywords" content="disk encryption, security, transparent, AES, plausible deniability, virtual drive, Linux, MS Windows, portable, USB drive, partition">
 <meta name="description" content=
-"DoxBox: An Open-Source transparent encryption program for PCs.
-With this software, you can create one or more &quot;DoxBoxes&quot; on your PC - which appear as disks, anything written to these disks is automatically encrypted before being stored on your hard drive.">
+"LibreCrypt: An Open-Source transparent encryption program for PCs.
+With this software, you can create one or more &quot;containers&quot; on your PC - which appear as disks, anything written to these disks is automatically encrypted before being stored on your hard drive.">

 <meta name="author" content="Sarah Dean">
 <meta name="copyright" content="Copyright 2004, 2005, 2006, 2007, 2008 Sarah Dean">